SheepCommander/Vault/College.md

 - UW: Considered, not required
 - Caltech: "[will not be considered](https://catalog.caltech.edu/current/information-for-undergraduate-students/admission-to-the-first-year-class/#standardized-exams) in the application review process."
 - MIT: REQUIRED.
 Also consider SAT Essay section, but not reuqired. **Strong emphasis on students being capable of good communication.**
+  - A 5 on AP Lang waves the [communication evaluation requirement](https://cmsw.mit.edu/first-year-essay-evaluation/)

 ## UW Transfer
 #### SCC